ftripier/ftripier.github.io/_posts/2020-03-08-too-many-wolves.markdown

 the Wolf King will, through his subjects irritating chatter, howl still

-come in close, my dear, ignore that other wolf peeing and hear
+Come in close, my dear, ignore that other wolf peeing and hear

 sonic perfection, piercingly clear, the moment it swallows the world is so near